SAP-samples/teched2025-AI164/exercises/ex3/README.md

-# Excercise 3: Set Up Document Grounding
+# Exercise 3: Set Up Document Grounding

 In this exercise, you will learn how to setup the Grounding Service and the data repository integration.
-Once this steps are completed, you can ingest your content and start testing Joule.
+Once these steps are completed, you can ingest your content and start testing Joule.

 ## <a name="step1"></a>Step 1: Create Destination